ABC News Defends Its Epstein Coverage After Leaked Video Of Anchor

 ABC said it never intended to broadcast her allegations against Dershowitz.
 Yet legal scholar Dershowitz said he had called primarily on his own behalf, not Epstein's, to warn ABC against giving Giuffre a platform.
 "I did not want to see her credibility enhanced by ABC," Dershowitz told NPR.
 He said he spoke to two producers and an attorney in a series of calls in a 24-hour period.

-The first 64 seconds of Project Veritas' video appears unedited, just a straight span of Robach speaking.
+The first 64 seconds of Project Veritas' video appear to be unedited, just a straight span of Robach speaking.
 ABC News and Robach confirmed that the video and her remarks are real.
 Yet in separate statements released by a spokeswoman for ABC News, they argue that Robach's frustrations do not reflect any breakdown in journalistic acumen.

 Media